 With a sound background of materials review, in 1997, Oregon Tilth helped form the Organic Materials Review Institute (OMRI), which continues to flourish in evaluating materials for use in organic farms and processors throughout the country.
 Oregon Tilth was one of the first to recognize that the standards of organic agriculture needed to be applied to the food processing environment in order to effect change on a national level and inspire the transition of millions of acres to sustainable, organic practices.

 Today, Oregon Tilth is one of the largest certifiers in the country and undeniably the most balanced-roughly half of our certified operators are farms and the other half processors.
 This gives Oregon Tilth a unique and invaluable perspective on the entire supply chain, from seed to table, farm to fork, literally from the ground up.

-Nearly 20 years after its inception, Oregon Tilth publishes the bi-monthly journal In Good Tilth, operates the Organic Education Center, holds annual conferences and local meetings, collaborates with university researchers on sustainable agriculture, supports member chapters, and contributes to research and educational programs linking urban and rural people in the support of a sustainable-and sustaining-course for agriculture and the planet.
+Nearly 30 years after its inception, Oregon Tilth publishes the quarterly magazine In Good Tilth, co-sponsors the Organicology conference, collaborates with university researchers on sustainable agriculture, supports member chapters, and delivers educational programs linking urban and rural people in the support of a sustainable-and sustaining-course for agriculture and the planet.
 Oregon Tilth looks forward to continuing to contribute to our collective journey toward sustainability, as we all continue to be defined and refined in the coming years.